RafaelBroseghini/site/content/about/index.md

 # whoami

-I am a Platform Engineer at [Trimble,Inc](https://www.trimble.com/en) specializing in cloud-native technologies including Azure, Kubernetes, ArgoCD, Docker, Terraform, GitHub Actions, Go, and Python.
+Hello!
+My name is Rafael Broseghini!
+I am a Platform Engineer at Trimble, Inc.

-My focus is architecting, building and maintaining internal developer platforms that streamline the software delivery lifecycle.
-I specialize in self-service solutions that reduce deployment cycles by abstracting operational complexity while ensuring enterprise-grade security and compliance standards.
+My current professional focus is designing, building and supporting an internal developer platform that streamlines end-users' software lifecycle.
+I specialize in solutions that accelerates deployment cycles by abstracting operational complexity while ensuring enterprise-grade security and compliance.

 I am a huge [football](https://en.wikipedia.org/wiki/Football) fan and travel enthusiast.
 I enjoy biking, reading and have recently started to get into home automation.